 85%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-structured, highly actionable skill with excellent workflow clarity and progressive disclosure.
-The multi-phase workflow with explicit validation checkpoints (especially Phase 3.5 quota validation) demonstrates best practices for complex operations.
-The main weakness is moderate verbosity — the Quick Reference table, 'When to Use' section, and some inline explanations could be trimmed without losing clarity.
+The phased approach with explicit validation (especially Phase 3.5 quota checking) and clear hand-off points demonstrates strong design.
+The main weakness is moderate verbosity — dual PowerShell/Bash code blocks and the lengthy inline quota validation code in Phase 3.5 could potentially be tightened or moved to a script.

 Suggestions